yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 ---
 {state: light}
-# Kick extensions from Magento Marketplace
+# Legacy in the Magento Marketplace
 ~ Magento Marketplace grew too quickly
     - Replacement of MagentoConnect legacy
     - Initial version got in, no checks for additional versions